zainab-y/tradeup/README.md

 With our app we will simplify this and generate a page where both property managers and trades people can go to and immediately can identify outstanding jobs, jobs to be paid, etc.

-Ideally Property managers will even encourage their regular trades people to accept jobs through our app
+Ideally property managers will even encourage their regular tradespeople to accept jobs through our app.

 4. Describe the network infrastructure the App may be based on.